hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 These are simply behaviors that compound over time if you keep doing them.
 Waiting for a "why" powerful enough to overcome a difficult "how" guarantees you never start.

-**The real insight isn't about finding meaning.
-It's about making repetition so frictionless that the *need* for meaning dissolves.**
+**The real insight isn't about finding meaning; it's about making repetition so frictionless that the *need* for meaning dissolves.**

 ## Repetition Is What Actually Matters